 The most obvious way to use your Hot Sweet Pepper Jelly is in a charcuterie.
 I love how the jelly pairs so well with cheese and crackers.
-It’s even better if the cheese is a creamy.
+It’s even better if the cheese is creamy.
 Check out my Whipped Goat Cheese recipe.
 That’s what you see in the photos here.
 Also, don’t think that you can’t add this hot and sweet jelly to some toast in the morning.
 It’s delicious, especially with a piping hot coffee.
 It certainly wakes up your taste buds!

 This jelly can also be used as a glaze.
 If you’re grilling pork chops, try brushing this jelly onto both sides just before you take the chops off the heat.
 So good!
 It also makes a great salad dressing.
 Mix equal parts of the jelly with olive oil and splash in some balsamic vinegar.
 Season with some salt and pepper.
 Whisk until combined and pour it over your favourite salad.

 You can make a Hot Sweet Pepper Aioli too.
-Mix two tablespoons of the jelly with half cup of mayonnaise.
+Mix two tablespoons of the jelly with half a cup of mayonnaise.
 Smear it on a ham or turkey sandwich.
 Got some unexpected company coming?
 Bake off some frozen meatballs and when fully cooked, transfer them to a slow cooker.
 Pour in a jar of jelly and stir to combine.
 Such a fast and easy appetizer!